 - Consideration of whether the meeting has been duly convened.

 - Presentation of the annual report and the audit report, the consolidated financial statements and audit report for the group as well as the auditor’s statement regarding the company’s compliance with the guidelines for remuneration to members of the executive management in effect since the previous Annual General Meeting.

 - the adoption of the statement of income and the balance sheet and the consolidated statement of income and consolidated balance sheet,

 - appropriations concerning the Company’s profit or loss in accordance with the adopted balance sheet,

 - discharge from liability for the board members and the CEO, and

 - the record dates, in the event of the Annual General Meeting deciding on a dividend.

 - Determination of the number of board members, auditors and deputy auditors or registered public accounting firm.

-- Determination of fees for the Board and auditor.
+- Determination of remuneration to the Board and auditor.